springernature/frontend-playbook/security/README.md

  - Never try to write your own crypto.
 It's harder than you think.
  - Never try to write your own authentication/login systems.
 It's harder than you think, and many open-source offerings are immature and of questionable quality.
- - Avoid reimplementing things already built-in to browsers.
-The smart thing to do is leverage the security and development expertise of the browser vendors.
-That includes you, client-side framework developers ;)
+ - Avoid reimplementing browser features.
+The smart thing to do is leverage the security and development expertise of browser vendors, who have been working on these problems for decades.

 #### Onion-skin defense